Everything to Know About the World’s #1 Material.

 jobs are created from PET production and recycling in North America alone.

-pounds of rPET (recycled PET) is used in end markets annually in the U.S.
+pounds of rPET (recycled PET) are used in end markets annually in the US and Canada.

 Polyethylene Terephthalate